Pestle and Swot Analysis of Google 2019

 - Big brand name.
 Google has become a household name, currently ranked the 3rd most valuable brand (behind Apple and Amazon) by brand consultancy firm, Brand Finance (Tyler 2018).

 - Google’s pre-installed software in android phones has helped the company to expand globally, increase its revenue and profits.

 - Google’s partnership with Huawei is a weakness that affects the company’s US operations.
-According to Wojazer (2018), the strategic partnership has been seen as the company’s collaboration with China Government mostly because the tech giant refused to renew its research partnership with the US department of defense.
-The US government claims that this partnership poses a security threat to USA and consumers.
+According to Wojazer (2018), the strategic partnership has been seen as the company’s collaboration with China Government mostly because the tech giant refused to renew its research partnership with the US Department of defense.
+The US government claims that this partnership poses a security threat to the USA and consumers.

 - Low presence in China since it gives it a competitive disadvantage against Chinese tech companies like Alibaba.

 - Millennials love for technology offers a growth opportunity for Google.